miguelitodev/index.docs/languages/english/learning-with-tv-series/SpongeBob.md

 ---
 **Let me get this straight:** we use this when we want to be sure that we understood what was said

-After saying it the speaker explain what he get about the
+After saying it the speaker explain what he get about the other said or did

+In the episode Squ

 ## Grammar